 The Container Park was made as a place for start up companies to gain some traction.
 On opening day, there was a line outside and has been a hub of activity ever since.
 For example, there is Big Ern’s that began as a catering service and now it has a brick and mortar location or shall we say container location.

 The park features 43 retail business, restaurants, bars, a playground that has a shipping container converted into a 30-foot-tall treehouse with three slides, observation tower, and stage that showcases musicians throughout the day and into the evening.
-What IS a Container Park you are most likely asking by now?
+What is a Container Park you are most likely asking by now?
 Downtown Container Park is about 19,000 square feet, a mix of 30 shipping containers and multifunctional modular cubes forming its boundaries.
+If this has inspired you to find out how to source shipping containers for DIYers, be sure to do some research.
+You never know what can come from it.
+Hopefully, any ideas you do have will be as innovative as this container park.
 The cubes are steel-framed and encompass 250 square feet.

 The entrance features a pretty famous insect.
 A 55-foot-tall steel praying mantis sculpture built atop a dump truck greets each and every guest.
 Artists Kirk Jellum and Kristen Ulmer made the piece for Burning Man, an art festival held in the Black Rock Desert of Nevada.
 At night “The Mantis” shoots flames from its antennae to the amazement of all from blocks away.